fp-cybrilla/fp-cybrilla.github.io/content/going-live/signing-up-with-bse-starmf.md

+---
+title: Signing up with BSE StarMF
+---
-# Signing up with BSE StarMF
+## Signing up with BSE StarMF
-*Learn how to signup with BSE as a mutual fund distributor (MFD) and configure your account*
+#### Learn how to signup with BSE as a mutual fund distributor (MFD) and configure your account

 **Action items**
 - [ ] Become a member with BSE and obtain BSE credentials.